 The manager invests in financially sound businesses out of favour with other investors but with the potential to recover.
 He usually holds shares in a small number of companies which increases the fund’s performance potential, but is a higher-risk approach.

-The Japanese stock market lost money over the past year and the fund fell slightly further.
+The fund made money over the past year but didn’t do as well as the broader Japanese stock market.
 Given the manager’s focus on out-of-favour companies, we expect the fund to occasionally underperform its benchmark because unloved companies can take time to recover.
 But we think Stephen Harker is one of the industry’s most knowledgeable and experienced investors in Japanese companies.
 His tried-and-tested approach has delivered strong returns over the long term, although this is not a guide to the future.

 This fund aims to match the performance of the FTSE Japan: a broad index of more than 500 companies.